When God Said 'It's Me': Discovering the True Helper

 The God who said “It’s me” is the same God who invites us into the dance of divine relationship—where love flows not through control but through surrender, not through dominance but through service, not through performance but through authentic connection.

-He is our Helper.
+He is our Ezer.
 He always has been.
 And when we build our relationships on that foundation, everything else finds its proper place.

 What roles or performances have you been trying to perfect instead of simply resting in relationship with the One who is truly our Help?